Tennessee gov backs signing bill aide said violates US law - NewsBreak

 Republican Gov. Bill Lee, in his first public comments since The Associated Press revealed his legislative counsel's email warning to lawmakers, said he thinks "the bill on balance is good."
 He also repeated a promise for a broad review of the new law, which he previously acknowledged includes "some issues we need to work through."
 But when asked directly, he would not say whether he thinks the law's accommodations for people with disabilities — flagged last month by his office as violating federal law — need to be changed.

-Attorneys representing children with disabilities, who have already convinced a federal judge to block the law’s restrictions on COVID-19 rules in schools for now, argued Monday that the email “conflicts with, and impeaches, the official position” of the state.
-They’re asking to enter it as evidence in their case.

-The bill signed Nov.
+The bill Lee signed Nov.
 12 largely bars governments and businesses from requiring proof of COVID-19 vaccinations, and lets schools and other public entities require masks only in rare, dire public health situations — and only if Tennessee is under a state of emergency.
-It also assigns sole authority over COVID-19 quarantining to the state health commissioner, stripping decision-making ability from schools and other entities.
+It also assigns sole authority over COVID-19 quarantining to the state health commissioner, stripping decision-making ability from schools, among other entities.

-“Proposed ADA accommodation in the bill is a violation of the ADA and will put us at risk of losing federal funding,” Lee’s legislative counsel, Liz Alvey, wrote in the email, weighing in as a flurry of last-minute changes were being debated and added.
+“Proposed ADA accommodation in the bill is a violation of the ADA and will put us at risk of losing federal funding,” Lee’s legislative counsel, Liz Alvey, had written in the email, weighing in as a flurry of last-minute changes were being debated and added.

-Lee noted Monday that regarding some provisions, “we had debate within the governor’s office and the Legislature,” saying, “that’s the way that process works.”
+Lee noted Monday that on some provisions, “we had debate within the governor’s office and the Legislature,” saying, “that’s the way that process works.”
 His signature made the law effective immediately as written.

 “We will go through the process between now and then, of each piece of that bill, making certain that we have agreement between the Legislature and our office, about whether or not those provisions are as they should be," Lee said, referring to the 2022 legislative session.
 "We’ll look at all of them and we'll clean up what needs to be cleaned up."